in

 Bariatric surgeons claim that they can cure diabetes.
 The effect of Gastric bypass surgery on diabetes cure or diabetes remission was seen in a significant number of patients as summarized here:

-effect of LRYGB (Laparoscopic Roux-en-Y Gastric Bypass) Surgery on Diabetes
+Effect of LRYGB (Laparoscopic Roux-en-Y Gastric Bypass) Surgery on Diabetes

 Diabetes Parameters